xTunner/frontend/resources/assets/docs/deploy-google-app-engine.md

 -->

+Note that there are a few common dependencies like the `gcloud` command line tool and Service Account authentication that are required for all Google Cloud Platform deployments.
+Please see the general [Google Cloud Platform doc](/docs/google-cloud-platform) for more info.

+## App Engine

-App Engine projects can be deployed using the gcloud command as follows:
+Once you're finished following the above instructions on authentication linked to above, App Engine projects can be deployed using the gcloud command as follows:

     gcloud -q preview app deploy app.yaml --promote --version=staging